-Clear Disabled Waypoints: If a waypoint has been disabled by using the middle mouse button on its position column, then the line is effectively removed from the motion of the camera.
-If you have several of these, this option allows you to delete all of these to clean up the numeric display.
+Delete Disabled Waypoints: If a waypoint has been disabled by using the middle mouse button on its position column, then the line is effectively removed from the motion of the camera.
+If you have several of these, this option allows you to delete all of these to clean up the Waypoint view.